guardian/coding-exercises/election-results/README.md

 A result will consist of:

-1. A constituency
+A. A constituency
-2. A repeating set of pairs with the party code and the votes cast
+B. A repeating set of pairs with the party code and the votes cast

 So for example: